Mathematics History: AMS Books and Resources

 "Linear Programming and the Simplex Method," by David Gale, March 2007

 Browse Notices of the AMS online back to 1995.

-Readers may now view online the first century of the Bulletin of the American Mathematical Society, from 1891 to 1991, searchable and fully integrated with the modern Bulletin.
-The approximately 84,000 pages of the Bulletin are freely accessible to all.
+Readers may now view online the full archive of the Bulletin of the American Mathematical Society since 1891, searchable and fully integrated with the modern Bulletin, freely accessible to all.